Offboarding

 Organizations have the following benefits of off-boarding

-• Prevention from security and litigation problems
+• Prevention of security and litigation problems

 • Preservation of vital points from an exiting employee